-In 245 (22.4%) patients, LN was one of the SLE manifestations at onset when we considered their gender or age.
+In 245 (22.4%) patients, LN was one of the SLE manifestations at disease onset, which held true even when we considered their gender or age.
 Most patients developed LN in the first 12 months after SLE diagnosis.
 Survival mean time without LN was 3.0 years (2.7-3.3).
-The likelihood of LN development was 54.8% in the first year, 70.6% and 79.0% at 3 and 5 years, respectively (igure 1).
+The likelihood of LN development was 54.8% in the first year, 70.6% and 79.0% at 3 and 5 years, respectively (Figure 1).

 Most patients (70.2%) suffered a WHO proliferative subtype of LN (III or IV with or without V subtypes).
-Clinical characteristics of patients with histological LN are detailed in able 3.
+Clinical characteristics of patients with histological LN are detailed in Table 3.